 Most of sensory experience can be divided into three categories, visual, auditory, or somatic.
 These three categories can be further divided into objective and subjective.
 Objective visual experience is eyes-open sight while subjective visual experience is mental image or visual thinking.
 Objective auditory experience is the sound of the external world while subjective auditory experience is mental talk or verbal thinking.
 Subjective somatic experience is body sensation of emotional origin while objective somatic experience is all non-emotional body sensation.
 With that background we can assign simple labels to sensory experience, labeling any visual experience, objective or subjective, with the word "see".
 Any auditory experience can be labeled "hear".
 And any somatic experience can be labeled "feel".

 Sit, as described in the article on sitting posture.
 This will be an eyes-open practice.
 Allow your attention to move freely throughout all sensory experience.
-Wherever your attention is drawn, let it go there.
+Wherever your attention is drawn by a sensory activation, let your attention go there.